Ultimate Johnstown Real Estate Investing Guide for 2026

 Economy

-The median household income in Johnstown is .
-The state’s population has a median household income of , whereas the US median is .
+Johnstown has reported a median household income of .
+The state's community has a median household income of , while the United States' median is .

-Salaries in Johnstown average , compared to throughout the state, and nationally.
+Salaries in Johnstown average , in contrast to throughout the state, and nationwide.

 Economy Quick Stats